How to get first clients as a startup

 According to Reilly Newman, here is one way to manage things when your best customer abandons ship:

-“Whenever in business I believe one should always be polite and take the high road (even if the other party is being distasteful).
-If someone simply doesn’t want your services, thank them for their time and wish them well.
+“Whenever in business, I believe one should always be polite and take the high road (even if the other party is being distasteful).
+If someone doesn’t want your services, thank them for their time and wish them well.
 Never act desperate for work.
-Then in your calendar mark a day that is 30-90 days (depending on the prospect) out and check in with them.
+Then in your calendar, mark a day that is 30-90 days (depending on the prospect) out and check in with them.
 Not to be annoying and attempt to sell them again, but simply to see how they are doing.
 Then see what happens.”

-The “good-bye” phone call is extremely important.
+The “goodbye” phone call is extremely important.
 This client was your reliable source of income for a time being – at least, be thankful for that and express your gratitude.
-Besides, this is a good chance to ask for feedback and to possibly figure out who they are now doing business with, and why.
+Besides, this is a good chance to ask for feedback and to possibly figure out who they are now doing business with and why.

-After calling the customer and confirming that they are actually leaving, you need to take action.
+After calling the customer and confirming that they are leaving, you need to take action.
 Knowing how to create a transition plan when losing a client can spare you a lot of trouble.
 Here are some ideas for you.

 They will start to suspect, eventually.
 Better you tell them the bitter truth than they learn it themselves.
 Besides, secrecy is not a good corporate policy.
 Then, observe their reactions.
 Some of the possible ones can look like this:

 You want to know how much time you can stay afloat.
 Map your sales cycle to see (realistically) how many sales you can close in the nearest future, who is going to commission you for your services, and when.
-Review all of your business expenses, and eliminate those that aren’t crucial for your survival, and for your ability to do your job.
+Review all of your business expenses, and eliminate those that aren’t crucial for your survival and for your ability to do your job.

 If you’re making the same mistakes with them, you want to know about it ASAP.
 Ask them for feedback, offer your help with the challenges they are currently facing.
 If your other clients are already aware of your situation, admit and clarify it.
 You don’t want to look like you’re hiding an elephant in a closet.